SmartLayer/whisper.cpp/voice_typing_notes/METHODS.md

 ## Frontend: How transcribed text is typed into applications

-All voice typing solutions on Linux use **keyboard simulation tools** to inject text into the active window, not virtual keyboards or IME frameworks.
-The common approaches are:
+Voice typing solutions on Linux use **input injection tools** to send text into the active window, not virtual keyboards or IME frameworks.
+The recommended approaches for Ubuntu 25.04 are:

-- **`xdotool`** (X11): Simulates keyboard input by sending X11 events to the X Window System
+- **`libei`** (Wayland, recommended): The modern Wayland-native protocol for emulated input.
+Works on Ubuntu 25.04's GNOME and KDE Plasma 6.1+.
+More secure than traditional methods (no root/uinput access), compositor-aware, and supports full Unicode.
+This is the proper approach for modern Wayland compositors; older GNOME versions (before 45) and wlroots-based compositors (Sway, etc.) didn't and still don't support it.

+- **`wtype`** (Wayland, universal fallback): Text-input tool that supports full Unicode and works across all Wayland compositors.
+Use this if your compositor doesn't support libei.

-- **`ydotool`** (Wayland): Simulates keyboard input via the uinput kernel module, works across all Wayland compositors
+- **`ydotool`** (Wayland, legacy): Simulates keyboard input via the uinput kernel module.
+Works universally but requires root/uinput permissions and is limited to the current keyboard layout.
+Use this for legacy compatibility or if wtype/libei aren't available.

-- **`wtype`** (Wayland alternative): Another tool for Wayland keyboard simulation
+- **`xdotool`** (X11 only): For systems still using X11 instead of Wayland.
+Limited to keyboard layout characters.

-- **`pyautogui`** (Python cross-platform): A wrapper library that uses xdotool on Linux
+- **`pyautogui`** (Python cross-platform): A wrapper library that uses xdotool on Linux.
+Same limitations as xdotool.

+**Multilingual and Unicode support:**

+For English and languages using Latin script, all methods work.
+However, for **non-keyboard characters** (Chinese, Japanese, Arabic, Korean, emoji, special symbols), support varies:

+- **`libei`** and **`wtype`**: Full Unicode support—can type any character regardless of keyboard layout
+- **`xdotool`**, **`ydotool`**, **`pyautogui`**: Limited to characters available on the current keyboard layout; struggle with complex scripts

+For multilingual voice typing with non-Latin scripts, use `libei` (recommended for Ubuntu 25.04's GNOME) or `wtype` (works everywhere on Wayland).
+For Latin-script languages only, any method works.

 **Why not virtual keyboards or IME frameworks?**

 Virtual keyboards (like on-screen keyboards) display graphical UI and are meant for manual touch/click input.
 IME frameworks (ibus, fcitx, GNOME mutter input method protocol) are designed for complex input methods like Chinese/Japanese character composition and would be significantly more complex to implement for voice typing.
-Keyboard simulation is simpler, more reliable, and works universally across all applications for voice typing purposes.
+Input injection tools are simpler, more reliable, and work universally across all applications for voice typing purposes.

-**Implementation note:** The existing script (`voice_typing_single_shot.sh`) already uses ydotool/xdotool, which is the standard frontend approach used by all voice typing solutions discussed in the backend sections below.
+**Implementation note:** The existing script (`voice_typing_single_shot.sh`) uses ydotool/xdotool, which provides good compatibility.
+For new implementations on Ubuntu 25.04, consider using libei for better security and Unicode support, or wtype if you need broader compositor compatibility.

 ---